InformaticsMatters/fragmentor-k8s-orchestration/README.md

     $ PLAY=standardise
     $ ansible-playbook site-fragmentor.yaml -e "fc_play=${PLAY}"

-As the fragmentor stages can take a considerable time to run so the the playbook you run here does not wait for the result of the stage - you need to inspect the control container yourself to chek on the stage's progress.
+As the fragmentor plays can take a considerable time to run the playbook you run here does not wait for the result - you need to inspect the control Pod yourself to check on the play's progress.

 ---